 College Board Drops Its 'Adversity Score' For Each Student After Backlash

-The College Board is dropping its plan to give SAT-takers a single score that captured a student's economic hardship.
+The College Board is dropping its plan to give SAT-takers a single score that captures a student's economic hardship.
 The change comes after blowback from university officials and parents of those taking the college admissions exam.

-Announced in May, the "adversity score" was intended to assess the kind of neighborhood the applicant comes from, including factors such as the rate of teens who receive free or reduced lunch, the level of crime and the average educational attainment.
+Announced in May, the "adversity score" was intended to assess the kind of neighborhood the student came from, including factors such as the portion of teens receiving free or reduced lunch, the level of crime and average educational attainment.

-In an interview with NPR, College Board CEO David Coleman said boiling all of that complex information down to one number was problematic, and the company is now reversing that decision.
+In an interview with NPR, College Board CEO David Coleman said that boiling all of that complex information down to one number was problematic and that the company is now reversing its decision.

 Some people worried that the adversity score would affect SAT scores, when that was never the case, Coleman said.

-Note: A previous version of the photo caption incorrectly called David Coleman the president of the College Board.
-He is actually its CEO.